 Primary outcomes: changes in nutritional status (weight, height, BMI Z scores).

-two of these were parallel trials and 12 were crossâover trials.
+14 trials were included in the review (641 children and adults with CF), two of these were parallel trials and 12 were crossâover trials.
 Interventions included different enteric and nonâentericâcoated preparations of varying formulations in comparison to each other.
 The number of participants in each trial varied between 14 and 129.
 13 trials were for a duration of four weeks and one trial lasted seven weeks.
 The majority of the trials had an unclear risk of bias from the randomisation process as the details of this were not given; they also had a high risk of attrition bias and reporting bias.
 The quality of the evidence ranged from moderate to very low.
 We mostly could not combine data from the trials as they compared different formulations and the findings from individual trials provided insufficient evidence to determine the size and precision of the effects of different formulations.

 There is limited evidence of benefit from entericâcoated microspheres when compared to nonâenteric coated pancreatic enzyme preparations up to one month.
 In the only comparison where we could combine any data, the fact that these were crossâover trials is likely to underestimate the level of inconsistency between the results of the trials due to overâinflation of CIs from the individual trials.There is no evidence on the longâterm effectiveness and risks associated with PERT.
 There is also no evidence on the relative dosages of enzymes needed for people with different levels of severity of pancreatic insufficiency, optimum time to start treatment and variations based on differences in meals and meal sizes.
 There is a need for a properly designed trial that can answer these questions.